How to Stop Hurting Those You Love: Insights From Therapy

 Suppressed emotion

-Another reason many people hurt those close to them is that they have feelings they’re refusing to address.
+Another reason many people hurt people close to them is that they have feelings they’re refusing to address.
 Do you tend to blow up at your partner or retreat into a sulk over something that seems insignificant when you think back on it?
 You may let negative emotions such as resentment, fear, sadness, or anger build up under the surface for a long time.
 You may not acknowledge these feelings' strength until you can’t contain them anymore.

 This can happen when you internalize that expressing negative emotions is hostile, disruptive, or unsafe.
-It may also result from a desire to avoid the unpleasant sensations that come with those feelings.
+It may also result from a desire to avoid the unpleasant sensations that come with these feelings.
 But research on this topic suggests that accepting painful emotions without judgment does more to defuse them than pushing them away.

 Holding on to shame